 - click SAVE

 These are the basic steps of How to Get Started tracing your first design.
-Of course, there may be some advanced editing that you may need to learn to do.
+Of course, there will more advanced tracing and editing that you will want to learn to do.

 The most important piece of advice I can give you is to practice, practice, practice and more practice!